IrisRizos/Unassigned_Protists_SSN/SSN/README.md

 * ## Network creation by Igraph in R: SSN_Synd.Rmd
 Documentation: https://igraph.org/r/

-Nodes are clustered in Connected Components (CCs) according to similarity threshold.
-Isolated nodes are removed.
+Nodes are clustered in Connected Components (CCs) according to sequence similarity threshold.
+Isolated (i.e. non-clustered) nodes are removed.
-CCs are filtered by taxonomy to select only clusters containing sequences assigmed to the Syndiniales order.
+CCs are filtered by taxonomy to select clusters containing sequences assigned to Syndiniales order.
-These clusters were further splitted into sequences with and without (i.e. unassigned) an affiliation at the genus level.
+These clusters were further splitted into sequences with and without an affiliation at the genus level.
+The clusters containing sequences lacking taxonomic affiliation are described here as unassigned.

 * ## Network creation output for downstream analysis: Syndiniales CCs: Split_.z0